dzieciou/tree-labeller/docs/sampling.tex.md

 where $x_1, x_2, ..., x_m$ is a walk (sequence of nodes).

-## Finding farthest leaves in a tree
+## Finding the farthest leaves in a tree

-If we have a binary tree, we should be able to solve this using [dynamic programming][1].
+If we have a binary tree, we should be able to solve this using [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming).
 Let $A[v,j,k]$ denote the maximum possible value of the objective function

 $g'(N) = \sum_{x_1,x_2 \in N} d(x_1,x_2) + k \sum_{x \in N} d(v,x)$